 In his colourful paintings, the German-Japanese painter Ryo Kato addresses the destruction of nature by humans.

-Mischa Kuball: Light projects and New Pott
+Mischa Kuball: Light Projects and New Pott

 Mischa Kuball: “The idea [of New Pott] was born of my (so-called German) contribution to the 34th Sao Paolo Biennale in 1998 which was curated by Paulo Herkenhoff under the general theme of anthropophagy with reference to the homonym manifesto by Oswald de Audrade from 1927.
 This manifesto tried to give an answer to the European dominance in the domain of the arts, the Parisian art world pretending that Brazilian artists were copying European modernism.
 The manifesto replied: No, we will not copy, but guzzle and digest you!”